Shipping Container Interlocks / Stackers

 - Pulling, pushing or otherwise being used to move a shipping container

 These are solely designed to stack one container on top of another container and to be locked into place so both are safe and secure.
-We imagine, care of their strength, they would work in a number of other applications but these interlocks are not designed or tested for other uses and we cannot guarantee their safety for use outside their designed purpose.
+We imagine, care of their strength, they would work in a number of other applications but these interlocks are not designed or tested for other uses.
+We cannot guarantee their safety or suitability for use outside their designed purpose.
 If moving a pair of stacked and locked together containers, the locks should be undone and the containers moved individually.